PX4/PX4-user_guide/en/concept/flight_modes.md

 - Safety critical modes, such as [Return mode](../flight_modes_mc/return.md).
 - When you can't use ROS (for any reason).

-PX4 ROS 2 modes should be considered for all other cases.
+External modes should be considered for all other cases.
 They have the following benefits:

 - Easier to implement as there is no need to deal with low-level embedded constraints and requirements (such as restricted stack sizes).
 - Easier to maintain as the integration API is small, well defined, and stable.
 - Porting custom PX4 modes on the flight controller between PX4 versions can be much harder, as often flight modes use interfaces that are considered internal, and allowed to change.
 - Process termination of a ROS 2 mode results in a fallback to an internal flight mode (while termination of an internal mode may well crash the vehicle).
 - They can override existing modes to provide more advanced features.
   You can even override a safety-critical mode with a better versions: if the ROS 2 mode crashes the original mode will be engaged.
 - High-level functionality is available, including a better-feature programming environment, and many useful Linux and ROS libraries.
 - More available compute to do more advanced processing (e.g. computer vision).

-Note that there are some negatives to keep in mind:

-- There is no CI environment for testing ROS 2 applications with PX4 in CI (it is easier to automate testing of PX4 flight modes running on the FC).
-- The [PX4 ROS 2 Control Interface](../ros2/px4_ros2_control_interface.md) that is used to define the modes is experimental
+Note that the [PX4 ROS 2 Control Interface](../ros2/px4_ros2_control_interface.md) used to create external modes first appeared in PX4 v1.15 and is still considered experimental.
-- There is no formal "PX4 companion computer flight stack", so there is nowhere to contribute PX4 ROS2 modes such that they are become a part of the standard offering available to all users.
+There are still some limitations, but expect changes and ongoing enhancement.

-## PX4 ROS 2 Flight Modes (Companion)
+## PX4 External Modes

-[PX4 ROS 2 Control Interface](../ros2/px4_ros2_control_interface.md) documents how to create flight modes running on a companion computer.
+PX4 external modes, are written in ROS 2 using the [PX4 ROS 2 Control Interface](../ros2/px4_ros2_control_interface.md) (see link for instructions).

-## PX4 Flight Modes (FC)
+## PX4 Internal Modes

-The specific control behaviour of a flight mode at any time is determined by a [Flight Task](../concept/flight_tasks.md).
+The specific control behaviour of a mode at any time is determined by a [Flight Task](../concept/flight_tasks.md).
-A flight mode might define one or more tasks that define variations of the mode behavior.
+A mode might define one or more tasks that define variations of the mode behavior, for example whether inputs are treated as acceleration or velocity setpoints.

-The actual behaviour that is used is normally defined in a parameter, and selected in [src/modules/flight_mode_manager/FlightModeManager.cpp](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/flight_mode_manager/FlightModeManager.cpp#L266-L285)
+The task that is used is normally defined in a parameter, and selected in [src/modules/flight_mode_manager/FlightModeManager.cpp](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/flight_mode_manager/FlightModeManager.cpp#L266-L285)

-### Flight mode restrictions
+### Mode Restrictions

-Some flight modes only make sense only under specific pre-flight and in-flight conditions.
+Some modes only make sense only under specific pre-flight and in-flight conditions.
 For example, a manual control mode should not be used unless the system has a manual controller.

 PX4 modes can specify these conditions as _restrictions_.
-The types of restrictions are listed in the [FailsafeFlags](../msg_docs/FailsafeFlags.md) uORB topic under "Per mode requirements" (duplicated below)
+For internal modes the types of restrictions are listed in the [FailsafeFlags](../msg_docs/FailsafeFlags.md) uORB topic under "Per mode requirements" (duplicated below)

 ```text
 # Per-mode requirements